savarin/pyraft/README.md

 0 >
 ```

-The client is used to send instructions to the server.
-The `append` command instructs the server to append entries to its log, with the command prefixed by the server number.
+The `append` command instructs the server to append entries to its log.
+The command needs to be prefixed by the server number.
 For example, to instruct server 1 to append entries `a`, `b` and `c` to its log:

 ```shell
 0 > 1 append a b c